timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

 when going to new teams and jobs.
 When evaluating new managers,
 does the manager relate to their reports more as a coach or commanders?
-Or a counselor or consultant...
+Or a counselor, or consultant...
 When does the manager engage in each type of behavior?

-Historically, Stitch Fix has been set up such that managers act as coaches more than commanders.
+Historically, [Stitch Fix](https://cultivating-algos.stitchfix.com/) has been structured such that managers act as coaches more than commanders.
 And I've found that to be great!
 I wish I knew about such distinctions earlier.